wodxgod/Griefing-Methods/README.md

 Of course there are other ways to gain access to a server.
 E.g. by hacking into the back-end server through different vulnerable protocol versions.
 These methods are more advanced and requires knowledge in hacking and exploitation.

-If I had to document every way possible to gain access to a server, this wouldn't be a griefing methods documentation anymore, rather a hacking and exploitation guide that can be used outside of Minecraft.
+If I had to document every way possible to gain access to a server, this wouldn't be a griefing methods documentation anymore, rather a hacking and exploitation guide that could be used outside of Minecraft.
 These methods are aimed at Minecraft networks only.

 # Author
 - **WodX**